UAE weather: Red alert issued for fog, drop in visibility

-A red alert has been issued for fog with a drop in horizontal visibility by the National Centre of Meteorology.
-The alert is active from 3.55am till 8.30am on September 7.
+A red alert has been issued for fog with a drop in horizontal visibility, which may reduce even further at times.
+The alert is active from 7.33am to 9am today, according to the National Centre of Meteorology (NCM).

-A red alert indicates that residents must take action, since hazardous weather events of exceptional severity are forecast.
-Earlier, a yellow alert was also issued till 8.30am by the weather department.
+A yellow alert has also been issued, from 7.30am to 9am, for fog and visibility reduction.

 Stay up to date with the latest news.
 Follow KT on WhatsApp Channels.